 You can also look into the number of charts that you load at one time.
 Some users are able to reduce the number of charts by using the time selector, switching from 2 minute, to 5, to 30, to 240, etc., rather than maintaining a separate chart for each time frame.
 You can also link your charts together by symbol or interval.
 If you link your charts by interval, you can change all of your linked charts to the same time by just changing it on one of the linked charts.
 If you’re able to reduce 4 sets of charts down to 1 set, you’ve reduced memory and processing demands by 75%.

 Some people prefer to keep their computers running overnight, and therefore never give applications a chance to completely clear out their temporary variables.
 This can easily be resolved by closing and restarting NinjaTrader.
 Those who don't restart their computers daily could easily do this to help applications keep their resource use more tidy, and perhaps improve overall performance in not just NT, but other applications as well.

 Please let us know you're having this issue

 If you tried the suggestions listed above and it still doesn’t resolve the issue for you, please contact support for additional suggestions.
 If you want to quickly remove the indicator from all of your charts, you can temporarily remove the indicator from NinjaTrader 8.
-That’s done by using NinjaTrader 8’s Control Panel / Tools / Remove Ninja Script Assembly, select MQ Gravity Lines from the dialog box that pops up and select the Remove button.
+That’s done by using NinjaTrader 8’s Control Center / Tools / Remove Ninja Script Assembly, select MQ Gravity Lines from the dialog box that pops up and select the Remove button.